aadilmallick/my-notes-docusaurus/docs/js-cookbook/07-command-line-and-node.md

 For a more performant way of running linux commands, we can use the `child_process.execFileSync(command, args, options)` method.
 This method takes in a command as its first argument, an array of arguments and options as its second, and an object of options as its third.

+You can also execute scripts you wrote yourself with this.
+- First argument: the file/script or command to run
+- Second argument: a list of command line options to pass in
+- Third argument: options like encoding

 It's more perfomant because it doesn't spawn a shell, but instead runs the command directly.

 ```ts